OUR VISION

 Collaboration

 We recognize that no single group of people, program, or group of programs working in isolation from each other can tackle the barriers that prevent children from meeting readiness benchmarks as they enter school.
-We commit to seeking out, working with, and learning from others.
+We commit to seeking out, working with, and learning from others

-that only from diverse backgrounds and divergent points of view can we find the best solutions.
+We hold the conviction that only from diverse backgrounds and divergent points of view can we find the best solutions.
 We acknowledge that current social and economic systems and structures benefit some groups while harming others.
 We leverage our resources to encourage equitable opportunities and outcomes for all.
 As we do so, we actively examine our roles in perpetuating inequitable systems.

 Responsible Stewardship